PlayStation Portable (PSP) Architecture

 Coprocessors

 As with any MIPS CPU, Allegrex has three coprocessor slots.
-Sony added two:
+Sony added three:

 Focused memory management

-Let me talk for a moment about the memory unit included in this system.
-Its modus operandi can be seen as a bit primitive at first, but we’ll see why it’s optimal for the needs of this console.
+Let me talk for a moment about the memory system implemented in this system.
+Among other things, the System Control Coprocessor provides the functionality of a Memory Protection Unit or ‘MPU’ (not to be confused with an ‘MMU’), this maps the physical hardware onto the CPU’s memory space with some special quirks in between.
+Even though its modus operandi can be seen as a bit primitive at first, we’ll see why it’s optimal for the needs of this console.

 Image